St Helier Avenue

 Return to the top of the page

-On this page you can read about our proposals for making St Helier Avenue a Safe and Healthy Street.
-By clicking on each of the buttons below, you can read more about what is proposed and how this may impact you.
-You can also view maps, ask questions, give feedback, and find out about other ways to get in touch and take part.
+We asked for your views about proposals for making St Helier Avenue a Safe and Healthy Street.
+By clicking on each of the buttons below, you can read more about what was proposed and how this may impact you.

 Proposals